brettle/meteor-accounts-login-state/README.md

 determine whether the current user has signed up, it should not change that property.
 Otherwise, it should set it to `true` if the user has signed up, and `false` if the user hasn't.

+By default, there are 2 interceptors.
+The first considers the user signed up if you have installed `accounts-password` and the user has a password and either a username or an email.
+The second considers the user signed up if they have logged in with any 3rd party service configured with `service-configuration`.